hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

                                            keytype = "GENEID")
 ```

-Then we can again deduplicate and check for NA values:
+Then we can again deduplicate:

 ```r
 # Determine the indices for the non-duplicated genes